The history of the Pipe House

 "I think every kid dreams about having a house on the beach with a wave going off in the backyard.
 This just happened to be the best house ever because it's at Pipeline," underlines Wassel.

-In conclusion, the Pipe House celebrates the dream of riding the one and only North Shore wave and, like in real life, it only accommodates a few fearless guests.
+In conclusion, the Pipe House celebrates the dream of riding the one and only North Shore wave, and like in real life, it only accommodates a few fearless guests.